Home > Basics > What Are Hard Skills? Definition and Examples

 • Wireless broadcasting systems

-Ultimately, employers want to see a mix of both hard skills and soft skills, and the difference between the two may not always be easy to define.
-Take communication for example: the ability to talk and interact with coworkers or clients professionally and effectively is typically considered a soft skill, but written communication is often labeled as a hard skill.
-People skills are not something you can typically be taught in a course or earn a certificate in, but writing skills are something that can be learned through school or training.
+Employers want to see a mix of both hard skills and soft skills, and the difference between the two may not always be easy to define.
+Take communication for example: the ability to talk and interact with coworkers or clients professionally is typically considered an interpersonal or soft skill, but written communication is often labeled as a hard skill.
+Interpersonal skills aren’t something you can typically learn in a course or earn a certificate in, but you can learn to write effectively through school or training.

 Showcasing both hard and soft skills in your resume and cover letter can help you prove to employers that you have the technical abilities to do the job as well as the interpersonal and organizational skills to work effectively within their company.